AlolyanRoaa/Circuit-Design-with-5Servo/README.md

 ![off](https://github.com/AlolyanRoaa/Circuit-Design-with-5Servo/blob/main/off.PNG)

-when switching the power ON, the servos will position at 90 degrees. which is the initial position.
+when switching the power ON, the servos will position at 90 degrees after 1s. which is the initial position.

 initial position: